German auxiliary cruiser Thor: Yokohama

 Thor reached Yokohama on 9 October 1942 and Gumbrich made energetic representations to the Japanese authorities to work quickly on a refit.
-Much of the refit was complete when on 30 November, when the tanker entered harbour and docked next to Thor.
+Much of the work was complete when on 30 November, the tanker entered harbour and docked next to Thor.
 At about 2:00 p.m. an explosion within Uckermark was heard, soon followed by more explosions.
-The third explosion was so big that the bridge was blown into the air and landed on Thor, spreading the fire as crewmen leapt overboard and swam away from the fire spreading on the water.
+The third explosion was so big that the bridge was blown into the air and landed on Thor, spreading the fire as crewmen leapt overboard and swam away from the fire that was spreading on the water.

 Nankin/Leuthen and the Japanese freighter, Unkai Maru 3, also caught fire.
 Gumprich was in a motorboat and rescued as many men as possible until forced to retreat before the flames.
-The four ships were destroyed in the fire and thirteen Thor crewmen were killed, 53 crew of Uckermarck were killed, along with an unknown number of Chinese and Japanese dockworkers.
-On its second cruise, Thor sank or took as prize, ten ships of 55,587 GRT during a voyage of 328 days; the total for both cruises was 22 ships of 152,134 GRT.
+The four ships were destroyed in the fire and thirteen crew of Thor and 53 of Uckermarck were killed, along with an unknown number of Chinese and Japanese dockworkers.
+On its second cruise, Thor had sunk or took as prize, ten ships of 55,587 GRT on a voyage of 328 days; the total for both cruises was 22 ships of 152,134 GRT.

 Voyage of MV Michel

 The captain of Michel, Kapitän zur See Helmuth von Ruckteschell had asked to be relieved due to ill health and on 1 May 1943, Michel sailed for the Indian Ocean on its second raiding voyage, with Gumbrich as captain.
-The crew was a composite of survivors from Thor and the crew of Michel that Gumbrich drilled daily to integrate his survivors with the crew of Michel.
+The crew was a composite of survivors from Thor and the crew of Michel that Gumbrich drilled daily to integrate his survivors with the Michel crew.
 (Note: In its first voyage of 358 days, Michel had sunk fifteen ships for a total of 99,386 GRT.)
-On 14 June 1943, the 7,715 GRT was spotted by the Arado and caught up by Michel late in the evening and in 45 minutes was sunk at 25°40′S, 92°E, 36 passengers and crew were killed and 22 survived, three having got away on a raft and being picked up by a US merchant ship after a week.
-Captain E. Waaler, in a lifeboat with another 21 people, survived for a journey of 31 days and 2860 nmi to make landfall in India, two survivors having died during the voyage.
+On 14 June 1943, the 7,715 GRT was spotted by the Arado and caught by Michel late in the evening.
+In 45 minutes Hoegh Silverdawn was sunk at 25°40′S, 92°E, 36 passengers and crew were killed and 22 survived, three having got away on a raft and being picked up by a US merchant ship a week later.
+Captain E. Waaler, in a lifeboat with another 21 people, survived a journey of 31 days and 2860 nmi to make landfall in India, two survivors having died during the voyage.